Sister Mary Josetta Butler Scholarship

 The $2,000 scholarship is designed for upper-class students who have achieved some expertise on the role of theology and/or religious studies within a liberal arts education by completing three courses in religious studies at Saint Xavier University.
 In their submission, students are expected to demonstrate their understanding of the role of religious studies and/or theology to an SXU education, either in an originally written essay or in a previously submitted essay from an SXU course that explores that connection.

 Criteria For Eligibility

 To apply for the Josetta Butler Scholarship, a student must:

-- be presently enrolled in a degree-seeking, undergraduate program, carrying at least 6 credit hours in the semester when the application was made (spring 2011);
+- be presently enrolled in a degree-seeking, undergraduate program, carrying at least 6 credit hours in the semester when the application is made;